International PhD Programme

 The Programme is coordinated by the Institute of Molecular Biology - a recently founded centre of excellence in the life sciences.
 Participating groups are located at the:

 - Institute of Molecular Biology (IMB)

 - University Medical Centre (UMC)

-There are 37 groups participating in the IPP.
+There are 44 groups participating in the IPP as of 2017.
 For a full list, please see IPP Groups.

 Core funding for the International PhD Programme comes from the Boehringer Ingelheim Foundation.
+As of 2017 it will be shared by IMB, Johannes Gutenberg University and its University Medical Center.
 As a PhD student your research will be overseen by an expert Thesis Advisory Committee who will be there to support you in your research and provide you with advice.
 This programme thus provides an excellent opportunity to interact closely with a number of top scientists during the course of your study.